Azure/Industrial-IoT/docs/modules/publisher-commandline.md

                                       Default: false

             BatchSize=VALUE
-                                      The number of ingressed OPC UA data-change messages to be cached for batching.
+                                      The number of incoming OPC UA data change messages to be cached for batching.
                                       When BatchSize is 1 or TriggerInterval is set to 0 batching is disabled.
                                       Alternative: --bs, --batchsize
                                       Mode: Standalone and Orchestrated